Deep learning probability flows and entropy production rates in active matter: Path KL and global EPR

-Given this relation, we assume that Novikov's condition (see~\citep{oksendal2003sde}) holds, i.e. that
+We first observe that the difference in drifts is given by twice the current velocity $v(r)$.
+Given this relation, we assume that $D$ is invertible and Novikov's condition (see~\cite{oksendal2003sde}) holds, i.e. that

-where $\E$ denotes an expectation over the noise in the forward-time dynamics.
-Because $D$ is assumed full rank, and assuming~\eqref{eqn:novikov}, it follows that~\eqref{eqn:fwd_rev} fits the conditions of the Girsanov Theorem III, see~\citep{oksendal2003sde}.
+where the angular bracket denotes an expectation over the noise in the forward-time dynamics as well as over initial conditions drawn from the stationary density $\rho$. \eqref{eqn:novikov} guarantees that~\eqref{eqn:fwd_rev} fits the conditions of the Girsanov Theorem III, see~\cite{oksendal2003sde}.
 Then, assuming a fixed initial condition $r_0 = r_0^\rev$ for both dynamics, we obtain the Radon-Nikodym derivative between the measure $\calP^\rev$ of the time-reversed process $\phi_T^\rev = \{r^\rev_t\}_{t\in[0,T]}$ and the measure $\calP$ of the forward process $\phi_T = \{r_t\}_{t\in[0,T]}$